shiltemann/gcc2021-training/slack-bot/readme.md

 5. Run without `--dry-run` to write the files `python extra/spreadsheet2slack.py ~/Downloads/Automated\ Slack\ Messages.xlsx`
 6. `git add scheduled; git commit -m "Add new messages"; git push`

+### Updating Excel Messages

+- Uncheck "processed"
+- Run the script
+- be careful? (they include a bit of the text so if you edit the start of the message it may generate a duplicate file, watch out.)

 ## Editing the template

 1. You can use [this page](https://app.slack.com/block-kit-builder/T01EGPWTHFF) to edit and create the custom templates you might want to send.